J. D. Drew: 1998–2003: St. Louis Cardinals

 After playing for St. Paul in the 1997 season, Drew was selected in the first round of the 1998 MLB draft, fifth overall, by the St. Louis Cardinals.
 In June he signed a $7 million contract, then hit .316 through 26 games with the Triple-A Memphis Redbirds.
 He was recalled by the Cardinals and made his debut on September 8, 1998—the game in which teammate Mark McGwire broke the single-season home run record previously held by Roger Maris.
 Drew's first at bat, in the sixth inning, resulted in a strikeout, and he finished the night 0-for-2.
 He ended up going 15-for-36 (.417) during 1998, with five home runs.

 On August 9, on what would have been Drew's first game in Philadelphia, he sat out, citing a bruised right hand.
 In an attempt to confuse the Philadelphia fans, he did not wear his own jersey that night, which instead was worn by bullpen catcher, Jeff Murphy.
 The attempt failed, however, and he was booed and heckled throughout batting practice.
 The only time he received cheers was when he booted three consecutive grounders in the outfield while his teammates were taking batting practice.
 On August 10, 1999, in Drew's first game at Veterans Stadium in Philadelphia, he was booed loudly, and even had batteries thrown at him by two fans.
 The Phillie Phanatic got into the act, dropping two large trash bags marked with dollar signs in the outfield between innings.
 Drew struggled to stay healthy, landing on the disabled list every season he played in St. Louis.

 In his book Three Nights in August, Buzz Bissinger mentions former manager Tony La Russa's frustration with Drew's lack of passion.
-La Russa tells Bissinger that it seems Drew had decided to "settle for 75%" of his talent, in large part because of his enormous contract.
+La Russa tells Bissinger that it seemed Drew had decided to "settle for 75%" of his talent, in large part because of his enormous contract.